Metropolitan Council118 matters

 Attachments

-The bill was approved with conditions, disapproved without by the Planning Commission.
-Upon motion duly seconded, the bill passed first reading and will be considered at the next available public hearing.
+The bill was approved by the Planning Commission.
+Upon motion duly seconded, the bill passed first reading and will be considered at the next regular meeting.
+The bill is referred to the Budget and Finance Committee, the Planning and Zoning Committee and the Transportation and Infrastructure Committee.

 Attachments